 \section{Introduction}

-Data-driven traffic forecasting have received recently wide attentiveness in AI research due to the rise of large-scale traffic (GPS and its derived forms) data and its essential role in connected mobility services and application (\cite{shin2019incorporating,yao2019revisiting,DBLP:conf/ijcai/FangZMXP19}).
-The main challenge in this line of work is generally how to leverage the complex spatial dependencies and temporal dynamics.
-In high-resolution traffic data, spatial dependency exhibits higher order of non-stationarity within local areas.
-Furthemore, when analysing large-scale traffic maps (e.g., aggregated at district or city level), it is often needed to model trajectories over longer sequence of frames (in hours' or days' time).
-The fundamental task for traffic-based prediction in this regard can be defined as how to effectively learn good spatiotemporal representations of sequence of frames.
+Data-driven traffic forecasting has recently attracted broad interest in AI research thanks to the proliferation of large-scale traffic traces (GPS and derived products) and their central role in connected-mobility services and applications \citep{shin2019incorporating,yao2019revisiting,DBLP:conf/ijcai/FangZMXP19}.
+The core technical challenge is how to jointly leverage complex spatial dependencies and rich temporal dynamics.
+In high-resolution traffic maps, spatial dependence is often \emph{locally non-stationary}: statistical relationships vary across neighborhoods.
+At the same time, practical systems require modeling over long horizons (hours or days), which amplifies the need for robust temporal representations.